nerdfiles/douadevops/topics.md

-at the same time ensure their own premiums based on local market demand, and then supply the commodity-based currency through lightweight CPU mining where they own the hardware, yet follow NextMarket specifications for maintenance and upgrades.</p>
+at the same time ensure their own premiums based on local market demand, and then supply the commodity-based currency through lightweight CPU mining where they own the hardware, yet follow durable specifications for maintenance and upgrades.</p>

 <h2>Key Questions</h2>